 HANDOUTS FOR ANNUAL CONFERENCE ONLINE! ...
-The MML Annual Conference handouts for sessions are available for download on the MML Conference page.
-Printed handouts will not be provided at the sessions.
-Attendees are encouraged to review these session handouts prior to the Conference and may choose to print and bring them to the Conference or download when returning home.
+The MML Annual Conference handouts from sessions are available for download on the MML Conference page.

 MoCCFOA SCHOLARSHIP INFORMATION … The Missouri City Clerks and Finance Officers Association (MoCCFOA) have scholarship opportunities posted for 2016-2017 workshops.
 See all event dates and scholarship details at www.moccfoa.org.